Lewkow/FlatEarthGravity/README.md

 # Flat Earth Gravity Simulator

-A simple Simulator for the magnitude of gravity for a uniform density disc (Flat Earth!).
+A simple Simulator for the magnitude of gravity on the surface of a uniform density disc (Flat Earth!).

 ## Results
 Several different disc thicknesses are calculated, all relative to disc radius to eliminate units.